Endo-parameters for p-adic classical groups: Endo-parameters

-Recall that the degree of a simple character~$\theta\in\C(\Lambda,r,\beta)$ is defined to be~$[F[\beta]:F]$.
-This is independent of intertwining and transfer.
-Thus we define the degree of a simple endo-class~$c\in\mathcal{E}$ to be the degree of the values of the ps-characters in~$c$, and we denote it by~$\deg(c)$.
+Recall that the \emph{degree} of a \bob{full} simple character~$\t\in\Cc(\La,0,\b)$ is defined to be~$[\F[\b]:\F]$, and is independent of intertwining \bob{between full simple characters} and transfer, and that the degree of a simple endo-class~$c\in\Ee$ is defined to be the common degree of the values of the ps-characters in~$c$, which we denote by~$\deg(c)$.

+\begin{definition} An \emph{endo-parameter} is a function~$\f$ from the set $\Ee$ to the set~$\NN_0$ of non-negative integers, with finite support.
+We define the degree of an endo-parameter~$\f$ by